 The Super-9 has claimed multiple world time trial championships, Tour de France stages, Ironman®-distance and 70.3-distance victories, not to mention the fastest Ironman® performance of all time.

-Available with Beyond Black or Classic White decals.
+Available with matte Black or matte White decals.

 Note: Zipp wheels for model year 2013, which begin shipping in October 2012, are compatible with cassettes of up to 11-speed to work with all modern drivetrains.

 • Valve stem must be at least 45 mm.
 Please use a 27 mm valve extender with all Tangente tires.